knwin/GEDI-Explorer-qgis-plugin/README.md

 # GEDI-Explorer-qgis-plugin
- A QGIS plug in for GEDI data
+A QGIS plug in for GEDI data - STILL UNDER DEVELOPMENT

+requirements
+h5py, matplotlib